karras/ansible-collection-linux_client/roles/greetd/README.md

 Installs and configures the greetd login manager.

-The role also supports configuring greetd-gtkgreet and a custom CSS config.
+The role also supports configuring `greetd-gtkgreet` and a custom CSS config for it.
 Note the additional requirements described below though.

 ## Example Playbook